rrthomas/nancy/README.nancy.md

 ## Operation <a name="operation"></a>

-Nancy starts by combining the list of inputs given as its _input path_.
-If the same file or directory exists in more than one of the directories on the input path, the left-most takes precedence.
-The result is called the “input tree”, and all paths are relative to it.

-Next, Nancy traverses the input tree, or the tree given by the `--path` argument, if any, which is a relative path denoting a subtree of the input tree.
+Nancy first traverses the input tree, or the tree given by the `--path` argument, if any, which is a relative path denoting a subtree of the input tree.